moberghr/coding-guidelines/README.md

 ```

-Private methods should be last in file.
+### Private methods should be last in file

-Separate type members and methods with a single blank line, except private fields.
+### Separate type members and methods with a single blank line, except private fields

 ```C#
 // bad
 public class Blog